weaveworks/weave/site/weave-docker-api/using-proxy.md

  * `--without-dns` -- stop telling containers to use [WeaveDNS](/site/weavedns.md)
  * `--log-level=debug|info|warning|error` -- controls how much
-   information to emit for debugging.
+   information to emit for debugging
- * `--no-restart` -- remove the default policy of `--restart=always`, if you want to control start-up of the proxy yourself.
+ * `--no-restart` -- remove the default policy of `--restart=always`, if you want to control start-up of the proxy yourself

 **See Also**